 The thoughts are grand that tie me down.

 There must be better way of dealing with a

 child crying its perfection every 15 minutes.

-Yesterday we had two straight hours
+Yesterday you and I spent two straight hours together.

 I have held your hand

 but you refuse to hold mine